 Abstract.
-Many groups are required to make collective decisions over multiple interconnected propositions.
-The "doctrinal paradox" or "discursive dilemma" shows that propositionwise majority voting can lead to inconsistent collective outcomes, even when the judgments of individual group members are consistent.
+Many groups have to make decisions over multiple interconnected pro-positions.
+The "doctrinal paradox" or "discursive dilemma" shows that propositionwise majority voting can lead to inconsistent collective outcomes, even when individual judgments are all consistent.
 How likely is the occurrence of this paradox?
-This paper develops a simple model for determining the probability of the paradox's occurrence, given various assumptions about the probability of different individual judgments.
-Several convergence results will be proved, identifying conditions under which the probability vanishes.
-The present model will also be used for assessing the "truth-tracking" performance of two escape-routes from the paradox, the premise- and conclusion-based procedures.
-Finally, the results on the probability of the doctrinal paradox will be suggested that the doctrinal paradox is more likely to occur than Condorcet's paradox.
+This paper develops a simple model for determining the probability of the paradox's occurrence, given various probability distributions over individual judgments.
+Several convergence results are proved, identifying conditions under which that probability converges to certainty as the number of individuals increases, and conditions under which it vanishes.
+The model is used for assessing the "truth-tracking" performance of two escape-routes from the paradox, the premise- and conclusion-based procedures.
+Finally, the present results are compared with existing results on the probability of Condorcet's paradox.
+It is suggested that the doctrinal paradox is likely to occur under plausible conditions.

-A new paradox of aggregation, the "doctrinal paradox" or "discursive dilemma", has been the subject of a growing body of literature in the fields of law, economics and philosophy (Kornhauser and Sager 1986; Kornhauser 1992; Kornhauser and Sager 1993; Chapman 1998; Brennan 2001; Pettit 2001; List and Pettit 2002a, 2002b; Chapman 2001a, 2001b; Bovens and Rabinowicz 2001).
+A new paradox of aggregation, the "doctrinal paradox" or "discursive dilemma", has been the subject of a growing body of literature in the fields of law, economics and philosophy (Kornhauser and Sager 1986; Kornhauser 1992; Kornhauser and Sager 1993; Chapman 1998; Brennan 2001; Pettit 2001; List and Pettit 2002a, 2002b; Chapman 2001, 2002; Bovens and Rabinowicz 2001a, 2001b).
 A simple example illustrates the problem.
 Suppose that a panel of three judges has to decide on whether a defendant is liable under a charge of breach of contract.
-Legal doctrine requires that the court should find that the defendant is liable (proposition R) if and only if it finds, first, that the contract was valid (proposition P), and, second, that the defendant's behaviour amounted to a breach of that contract (proposition Q).
-Thus legal doctrine stipulates the connection rule ( $R \leftrightarrow (P \land Q)$ ).
+Legal doctrine requires that the court should find that the defendant is liable (proposition R) if and only if it finds, first, that the defendant did some action X (proposition P), and, second, that the defendant had a contractual obligation not to do action X (proposition Q).
+Thus legal doctrine stipulates the connection rule ($R \leftrightarrow (P \land Q)$).
 Suppose the opinions of the three judges are as in table 1.